-As an ArcGIS Server administrator or a publisher in your organization, you can register data sources for ArcGIS Server web services, to store map and image caches, and for GeoAnalytics and raster analysis output storage.
+As an ArcGIS Server administrator or publisher, you can register data sources for ArcGIS Server web services.

 To register a workgroup geodatabase with ArcGIS Server, the ArcGIS Server site must be licensed for workgroup.